 The Proposed TUEE Collaboratory Initiative

 The emerging national movement to transform undergraduate education in engineering (TUEE) requires a radical shift from lectures and other forms of traditional passive learning.
-The TUEE Collaboratory features a very collaborative student-centered active learning model that features interdisciplinary, team-based, open-ended problem solving and project learning involving real-world situations, often with real customers and real potential employers, throughout the undergraduate experience.
+The TUEE Collaboratory features a highly collaborative student-centered active learning model that features interdisciplinary, team-based, open-ended problem solving and project learning involving real-world situations, often with real customers and real potential employers, throughout the undergraduate experience.
 All access, diversity and inclusion issues would be addressed systematically as well and embedded from the outset.
-The TUEE Collaboratory model fosters a student-centered, professional practice experiential learning environment for transforming undergraduate education in engineering/computer science.
-The first cohort of at least 40 students will graduate in 2026 at each lead University that would establish at each regional TUEE Collaboratory.
+The TUEE Collaboratory model fosters a student-centered, professional practice experiential learning environment for Transforming Undergraduate Education in Engineering/computer science (TUEE).
+The first cohort of students will graduate in June 2027 at each lead University that would establish each regional TUEE Collaboratory.

 The Current Situation